Signed in as:

 Georgics uncovers the power of being reconnected to the earth and learning principles of community and self-reliance.
 Scholars read several classics that take place in an agrarian setting so they see the value and growth that comes from hard work.
 A strong emphasis is placed on the power of spiritually creating (also known as planning) something before physically creating it, and the students plan a Georgic project which can be anything from planning and growing a garden to raising bees or poultry.

-A classic with strong Georgic principles will be studied each month.
-This summer (2022) we will be reading and discussing Swiss Family Robinson, Farmer Boy, Anne of Green Gables, and one choose your own classic.
-These can be done as family read aloud and even young children love them!
+A classic with strong Georgic principles was studied each month.
+This past summer (2022) we read and discussed Swiss Family Robinson, Farmer Boy, Anne of Green Gables, and one choose your own classic.
+Georgics reading can be done as family read aloud and even young children love them!

-We will be meeting several times throughout the summer for a short lesson/discussion, activity (such as a hike, game, field trip, etc.), reflection time for writing in a connection journal, and sharing.
-Each family or scholar will have the opportunity to work on a summer long project of their choice and will present at the end of the summer their end result and what they learned.
+We met several times throughout the summer for a short lesson/discussion, activity (such as a hike, game, field trip, etc.), reflection time for writing in a connection journal, and sharing.
+Each family or scholar had the opportunity to work on a summer long project of their choice and will present (at the end of the summer) their end result and what they learned.